 Prerequisite: THTR 378 or consent of department chair.

-NOTE: Given that catalog changes to courses are universally applied—it seemed easier to just indicate on the course descriptions those courses that will now have a “W” after them.
+NOTE THIS IS THE CATALOG COPY FOR 2021-2022 catalog: Given that catalog changes to courses are universally applied—it seemed easier to just indicate on the course descriptions those courses that will now have a “W” after them.
 I assume that These will automatically be updated in the programs’ sections.

 ACCT - Accounting